Fixture Spacing Requirements & Building Codes

 | Any work on a slab foundation | ❌ No | Requires concrete cutting and licensed work |

-DIY errors on major plumbing work carry a significant failure rate and can void homeowner's insurance, result in permit fines, and cause costly water damage.
-When in doubt, always get a licensed plumber involved — especially for anything that touches the drain stack, supply mains, or requires a permit.
+DIY errors on major plumbing work can void homeowner's insurance, trigger permit fines, and cause costly water damage.
+When in doubt, always get a licensed plumber involved, especially for anything that touches the drain stack, supply mains, or requires a permit.
+If you're planning fixture upgrades as part of the project, coordinate them with your plumber early so pipe sizing and rough-in heights match your chosen models.

 Frequently Asked Questions

-What is the standard rough-in distance for a toilet?
+What is the standard rough-in distance for a toilet in 2026?

 How much space do I need between a toilet and the wall?

-Per IRC code, the toilet centerline must be at least 15 inches from any side wall or obstruction, with a minimum of 21 inches of clear space in front of the toilet.
+Per IRC Section P2705.1, the toilet centerline must be at least 15 inches from any side wall or obstruction, with a minimum of 21 inches of clear space in front of the toilet.
+Adjacent fixtures must be at least 30 inches center-to-center apart.
 For comfortable everyday use, the NKBA recommends at least 18 inches on each side and 30 inches of front clearance.
-Water closet compartments must be no smaller than 30 inches × 60 inches per code.

 What is a wet wall in bathroom plumbing?